Choose a fine-tuning method

 - Choose context-grounded fine-tuning when knowledge changes frequently and requires external knowledge bases

-- Typically applied after instruction fine-tuning to align behavior with preferences
+- Typically applied after instruction fine-tuning to refine response quality

 How frequently does the information change?